Costs and Financial Aid

 Tuition and fees are based on KU's Graduate Student Tuition and Fees.
 This is provided as a guide only and is not an official quote of costs.
 All figures are subject to change by the Kansas Board of Regents and KU Medical Center.

 The University of Kansas School of Health Professions offers a number of opportunities for scholarships.

 We encourage students to complete the FAFSA in order to be considered for federal aid.
-To complete the FAFSA, please visit fafsa.ed.gov and provide the school code for the University of Kansas: 001948.
+To complete the FAFSA, please visit the FAFSA application site and provide the school code for the University of Kansas: 001948.

 Federal assistance includes the following: